OAuth Login for User's Tokens

 https://[YOUR_SERVICE_REDIRECT_URL]/?code=[AUTH_CODE]&state=[STATE_GENERATED_BY_YOU]

-Verify the [STATE_GENERATED_BY_YOU] with the one your service generated in the beginning to ensure the login is originating from your service.
+Verify the STATE_GENERATED_BY_YOU with the one your service generated in the beginning to ensure the login try is really originating from your service.

 # Error cases